Willy Brandt School of Public Policy: Research

+PhD students can join the postgraduate center "Effective and Innovative Policymaking in Contested Contexts" (EIPCC).
+The doctoral program De-Globalisation and Global Decoupling (DeGlobE) researches how the emerging recalibration of market and state, economic paradigms, and regulatory levels and approaches manifest under conditions of de-globalization.
+It is funded by the German foundation Hans-Böckler-Stiftung.

 Partnerships

 The Willy Brandt School is long-term institutional partner of both the Franz Haniel Foundation and the German Academic Exchange Service (DAAD).

 The German Academic Exchange Service (DAAD) supports and sponsors different scholarships and programs, most notably the Helmut Schmidt Scholarship (previously Public Policy and Good Governance program).
 Between 2008 and 2011, the Brandt School was furthermore the exclusive host for the Good Governance in Afghanistan program in cooperation with the German Foreign Office and the DAAD.
 It was especially designed for young Afghans and aimed at equipping them for the challenges they face in rebuilding the Afghan political system.
 36 participants graduated between 2011 and 2013.